rahulsrma26/rahulsrma26.github.io/content/articles/representing-matrix-in-cpp/index.md

 ---
 title: Representing Matrix in C++
 description: Usually, we access elements of a 2D array, that is saved in a continuous memory like array[row*N+column].
 Which is not as readable as array[row][column].
 But a vector of vector has performance issues.
 This article shows an object-oriented way of representing a matrix as a C++ class without losing performance.
-Quick-Bench charts are included to show the performance gain over various methods.
 image: preview.png
 author: Rahul Sharma
 date: 2017-11-11